CellProfiler/tutorials/3d_monolayer/README.md

 1. Choose “Process as 3D”
 1. Populate the fields for "Relative Pixel Spacing".
    * Fiji > Image > Show Info… (Ctrl + I)
-   * Search for something like “Voxel size” or record this metadata when collecting own images
+   * Search for something like “Voxel size” or record this metadata when collecting your own images
    * The actual units do not matter, rather their relative proportion.
 The numbers are unitless and therefore the decimal place does not matter.
+   * For this example, the relative pixel spacing is 0.065 in x and y and 0.29 pixels in z.
 1. Create "rule criteria" to identify an image by its color/channel.
-For example, using the Metadata you just extracted - `Metadata -> Does -> Have ChannelNumber matching -> 0` would match the first image.
+For example, using the Metadata you just extracted - `Metadata -> Does ->
+Have ChannelNumber matching -> 0` would match the first image.
 1. Give the images "variable names" that describe the contents in the image.
 For example, use the name *dna* or *dapi* to describe an image stained with DAPI.
 1. Add images with rulesets for the other channels in the experiment.
 In this case, Channel 0 contains images of the plasma membrane, Channel 1 contains images of mitochondria, and Channel 2 contain images of DNA.